Electronics, CFL, Thermostat, Thermometer and Battery Recycling

 Electronics Recycling Event

-Everyone’s favorite spring event - the electronics recycling event - will be held one day only on Saturday, April 18, 2020, from 9 a.m.- 1 p.m. at the Public Works Garage, 950 Benson Street.
+The electronics recycling event will be held one day only in the fall on a Saturday, from 9 a.m.- 1 p.m. at the Public Works Garage, 950 Benson Street (date will be announced closer to the event).
 This is a free event for RFMU customers.
 You will need to bring identification showing a City of River Falls address (example: utility bill, student ID, tax statement, driver’s license.)

 Examples of eligible items: lights including fluorescent tubes, batteries including car, microwaves, tree lights, cables and wires, electronics (TVs, computers, monitors, printers, dehumidifiers, window air conditioners) and cell phones.

 CFL, Mercury Thermostat, Thermometer and Alkaline Battery Recycling